 - Back for the Dead: He was killed at the climax of the Order 66 arc, with his previous appearance being the Umbara arc.

-- Badass Beard: He has grown a goatee over the course of the installment.
+- Badass Beard: He grows a goatee over the course of The Clone Wars.
 The longer it's grown, the more badass he's become.

-- Big Brother Instinct: Shows this towards Tup in the Order 66 arc.
-He spends the first half of the arc either staying on Tup's side to support him as best he can or worrying about him when the Kaminoans separate the two for quarantine.
-After hearing that the Kaminoans plan to simply kill Tup instead of performing proper surgery, he decides to save his brother himself with the help of AZ-3, and even threatens Nala Se with a poison syringe when she arrives at the lab.
+- Big Brother Instinct: He shows this towards Tup during the Order 66 arc.
+He spends the first half of the story arc either staying on Tup's side to support him as best he can or worrying about him when the Kaminoans separate the two for quarantine.
+After hearing that the Kaminoans plan to simply kill Tup instead of performing proper surgery, he decides to save his brother himself with the help of AZI-3, and even threatens Nala Se with a poison syringe when she arrives at the lab.

 - Character Development: Over the course of the series, he develops from an inexperienced rookie following the lead of his commanders to a headstrong and independent soldier who's ready to go against any authority in order to protect his brothers.